 Quick Answer

-Fiberglass boat repair costs can vary widely depending on the extent of damage and type of repair needed.
-Minor gelcoat repairs may cost $100-$500, while major structural repairs like hull or transom work can range from $2,000 to $20,000+.
-Full restorations can exceed $20,000 for larger vessels.
+Fiberglass boat repair costs vary widely depending on the damage and repair type.
+Minor gelcoat fixes range from $100-$500, while major structural repairs like hull or transom work can cost $2,000-$20,000+.
+Full restorations for larger vessels often exceed $20,000, especially when achieving a perfect color match or custom paint requested by boat manufacturers or previous owners.

 [BUTTON: Find Fiberglass Boat Repair Services near you]